Cost of LivingUpdated May 2026

 Share:XFLRWE

-If you're comparing rent prices costs across cities, Syracuse is more affordable than average, coming in about 7% below the national figure.
-That positions this NY smaller city squarely in the middle of the pack.
+If you're comparing rent prices across cities, Syracuse is genuinely affordable here — about 26% below what most Americans pay.
+That positions this NY smaller city as one of the more affordable options nationally.
 The local economy — a college-town economy where university spending fuels a youthful, if seasonal, marketplace — is a key reason why.
 Below, we break down exactly what drives these numbers.

 Typical Cost Range in Syracuse